hsiangyuzhao/RCPS/README.md

     - val_images
     - val_labels
 ```

+Note that all of the images should be labeled.
+If some images are viewed as "unlabeled", their segmentation label remain untouched during training, i.e., the labels are not utilized to supervise the training.

 #### Training in real semi-supervision scenario

 In this scenario, some of the training images are unlabeled.
+You are **using semi-supervised learning to enhance segmentation performance**.

 In this case, split your training and validation data under the root path of your data storage.
 The expected structure of data storage is listed below: